sausin/signere-sdk/README.md

 This package uses the publicly available [API documentation](https://api.signere.no/Documentation) provided by Signere and makes it easy to work with those APIs.

 While it's created to work well with Laravel, it's possible to use the functionality of the package with any setup in PHP.
-An implementation of `Illuminate\Contracts\Config\Repository` is required in non-laravel settings to provide the configuration inputs for the package.
+An implementation of `Illuminate\Contracts\Config\Repository` is required in non-laravel environments to provide the configuration inputs for the package.

+Laravel handles dependency injection using its powerful service container.
+If this package is used without Laravel, your application needs to manage the dependency injection on its own and inject the relevant classes.

 Note that the controllers, service provider, routes and resources can only be used with Laravel.

-# Installing
+## Installing

 Install via composer:
 ```sh